 SUHANYA RAFFEL: I think of the museum as a place of nourishing the soul, the mind, learning.
 If people take away the idea that everyday experience is also very special, we're offering avenues for people to consider their relationships with objects—everyday objects, everyday experiences—but also design and architecture experiences.

 On some quiet evening in 1988, on a backstreet near Tokyo’s Shinbashi bar district, passers-by might have stumbled upon the lone lantern and austere steel facade of Kiyotomo sushi bar.
-Past the blue, curving wall of its entryway, they’d have found themselves in a welcoming interior space with walls of warm cedar, countertops of cool granite, and delicately crafted lights suspended from vaulted ceilings.
+Past the blue, curving wall of its entryway, they’d have found themselves in a welcoming interior space with warm cedar walls, cool granite countertops, and delicately crafted lights suspended from vaulted ceilings.
 They might have even caught the eye of a member of Tokyo’s elite design, architecture, and business scenes.

-Built during a time of economic expansion in the 1980s and closed in 2004, the sushi bar is today one of the last intact interiors conceived by Japanese designer Kuramata Shiro.
+Built during the economic expansion in the 1980s, the sushi bar is today one of the last intact interiors conceived by Japanese designer Kuramata Shiro.
 Part of the vanguard of post-1960s Japanese design, Kuramata designed hundreds of furniture objects and interior spaces during his lifetime; this space stands out for its playful accents, subtle craftsmanship, and precise attention to detail.

 These days, Kiyotomo no longer stands sentry on a dimly lit street; it has been carefully reconstructed on the gallery floor.
 At its new home in M+’s exhibition Things, Spaces, Interactions, the sushi bar is positioned within the flow of design history—near postmodern furniture designed by Kuramata and his contemporaries—prompting not only contemplation of the breadth of Kuramata’s oeuvre, but also deeper consideration of the system of networks and influences at work in contemporary design.